hicksy/martinhicks.dev/src/articles/remove-traiing-slash-cloudfront-s3-11ty.md

 Fast forward a few years, and we now publish our website using [Eleventy](https://11ty.dev) - still hosted on S3, still fronted with the Cloudfront CDN, but our long-standing redirect function no longer worked.

 With 11ty we were hitting a redirect loop which we believe was due to it's use of subfolder index.html pages - our old hand-balled system created S3 objects like `articles/some-article.html` whereas Eleventy creates S3 objects like `articles/some-article/index.html`.
-The the old system resolved to the object correctly, whereas when using sub-directory within an `index.html` as 11ty and others do, this caused an infinte redirect loop.
+The the old system resolved to the object correctly, whereas when using sub-directory within an `index.html` as 11ty and others do, this caused an infinite redirect loop.

 ### Solution